PwLDev/node-spdl/README.md

 - Downloads podcast episodes.
 - Easy to use Node based streaming.
 - Metadata tagging for MP3 files.
-- Export synced lyrics.
+- Exports synced lyrics.

 ## Requirements

 - Have a **valid Spotify account**.
 - Get a **Spotify cookie** from your browser. (or, you can use a non-anonymous Spotify access token and skip this requirement)

-**Non-anonymous** token refers to an access token which is get from a Spotify Account (logged in browser).
+**Non-anonymous** token refers to an access token which is got from a Spotify Account (logged in browser).
 Yet a cookie is a better option due to the fact that the access token can automatically refresh after expiry time.

 ### How to get a cookie? 🍪